denten-books/plain-text/2-device.md

 and writers, player pianos and musical scores.
 By the end of the work, grammar emerges as a set of "conventions."
 Wittgenstein complicates the mechanism by inserting an extra layer of "rules" that mediate between symbol and machine or mental state.
-A convention could be included in a chart, for example.
+A convention could be agreed upon and transcribed in a chart, for example.
 And it is possible that "there is a part of the mechanism which resembles the chart, and is inserted between the language-part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
+We are back again to imagining some set of instructions that could enforce strict compliance between the instructions and the actuating parts of the mechanisms.
+In the programming parlance he proposes something like a language interpreter, which would complain if the machine instructions were not entered properly or if the machine failed to meet its specified obligations.
 "Imagine a language consisting of commands," Wittgenstein writes in conclusion.
 It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] The grammar, like a table of correspondences, explains the meaning of the signs.
-Today, we would call it a "program."
-Programs translate arbitrary symbolic notation into physical action.
 In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on the mediating layer that describes the rules of engagement.

+### 2.3 Thought Experiment II

 Turing met Wittgenstein's at King's College sometime in the 1930s.
 Although there are no records of them meeting explicitly until Turing's attendance of